RCRA Permitted Treatment, Storage, and Disposal (TSD) Facilities

 The Resource Conservation and Recovery Act (RCRA) has developed extensive guidance on hazardous and non-hazardous waste management in collaboration with the Environmental Protection Agency (EPA) under Congress directive.
 One focus of the RCRA waste management framework is the proper management of hazardous waste in treatment, storage, and disposal (TSD) facilities to ensure the safety and health of people and ensure environmentally friendly operations to safeguard natural resources.

 The Hazardous Waste Operations and Emergency Response (HAZWOPER) standard developed by the Occupational Health and Safety Administration (OSHA) guides the health and safety of workers engaged in hazardous waste management activities carried out in workplaces that utilize hazardous material also referred to as HAZMAT.
 As part of its guidance, the HAZWOPER standard has dedicated one section to tackle the safety and health of workers employed in hazardous waste operations in RCRA permitted TSD facilities.
-As such, must of the guidance is aligned to the requirements as set out by the RCRA.
+As such, most of the guidance is aligned to the requirements as set out by the RCRA.

 Two regulatory bodies enacting standards, guidelines, and regulations to direct the operations of employees working in TSD facilities are evidence of the importance given to safeguarding employee health and safety in TSD facilities.